freemanlowell/CTF/THM_Trivial_takeover.md

 ## Read before you start!

-Read the notes and launch the machine
+Read the notes and launch the machine.

+Bruting SSH is out of scope.

 ## Enumeration